natanbs/Jenkins-Terraform/README.md

 Terraform workspaces allows to easily switch between envs on the fly, which will allow in our project to run the same job on different envs per demand.

 #### Getting to business:
-In this workshop we will use AWS, create a VPC with a couple of servers.
+In this post we will use AWS, create a VPC with a couple of servers.
 Each Jenkins job would be able create, apply or destroy ther env's vpc and its dependencies.
 The key-pairs and the terrform's apply output are stored in the Jenkins artifacts for refernace.

-For this workshop you could use the free AWS account.
+For this post you could use the free AWS account.
 The EC2s are created with the free t2.micro servers.

 Requirements:
 Terraform, Jenkins and AWS basic knowledge.